93. Eve Tuck and K. Wayne Yang, “Decolonization Is Not A Metaphor”

 The second move to innocence is settler adoption fantasies.
 “These fantasies can mean the adoption of Indigenous practices and knowledge, but more, refer to those narratives in the settler colonial imagination in which the Native (understanding that he is becoming extinct) hands over his land, his claim to the land, his very Indian-ness to the settler for safe-keeping,” Tuck and Yang write.
 “This is a fantasy that is invested in a settler futurity and dependent on the foreclosure of an Indigenous futurity” (14).
 They discuss James Fenimore Cooper’s Leatherstocking Tales as an example.
 “In the unwritten decolonial version of Cooper’s story, Hawkeye would lose his land back to the Mohawk,” they write.
 “Hawkeye would shoot his last arrow, or his last long-rifle shot, return his eagle feather, and would be renamed Natty Bumppo, settler on Native land.
 The story would end at the moment of this recognition” (17).
 That ending, though, would leave a number of questions open: “Would a conversation follow after that between Native and the last settler?
 Would the settler leave or just vanish?
 Would he ask to stay, and if he did, who would say yes?
 These are questions that will be addressed at decolonization, and not a priori in order to appease anxieties for a settler future” (17).
 Is it likely, though, that settlers would “just vanish”?
 Where would they—we—go?
 Isn’t that a rather tidy resolution to a pretty big problem for decolonization?

 It seems to me that Tuck and Yang are merging two separate ideas here.
 Isn’t the adoption of Indigenous practices and knowledge different from the narratives in which land and identity are given to Settlers “for safe-keeping”?
-Is reading Indigenous writers, as Tuck does, not a way of adopting Indigenous knowledge?
+Is reading Indigenous writers, not a way of adopting, or at least learning about, Indigenous knowledge?
 Isn’t it necessary to acquire that kind of knowledge in order to understand settler colonialism and its effects?
 Moreover, I’ve heard some Elders describe some ceremonies as open to anyone.
 For instance, I recently had a conversation with an Elder in which she was surprised to hear that I was reluctant to smudge on my own, even though I find it helpful and grounding.
 “Why not?” she asked.
 “I don’t want to appropriate customs that aren’t mine,” I answered.
 She didn’t think that was a good reason.
 Clearly not everyone is focused on issues of appropriation or adoption.

 The third move to innocence is colonial equivocation, by which Tuck and Yang mean “the homogenizing of various experiences of oppression as colonization” (17).
 They want to separate those experiences of oppression from colonization.
 The “logical endpoint” of antiracism, they suggest, “the attainment of equal legal and cultural entitlements, is actually an investment in settler colonialism,” presumably because it accepts the authority of Settler society.
 “Indeed, even the ability to be a minority citizen in the settler nation means an option to become a brown settler,” they continue.
 “For many people of color, becoming a subordinate settler is an option even when becoming white is not” (18).
 They also distinguish between anti-colonial critique and “a decolonizing framework”: